(3) A collection of articles found on the Internet describing the

 On 6 December 1663, Stuyvesant dispatched an armed force of ten soldiers, two

 boat up the Raritan the day before.
 After following their movements and weathering

 a “blow? the Dutch encountered the English.
 The Dutch later reported they

 encountered; William Goulding, Randall Huet, Derrick (Richard) Stout, James

-Hubbard, James Grover, Thomas Whitlock, Sergeant Richard Gibbons,
+Hubbard, James Grover, Thomas Whitlock, Sergeant Richard Gibbons, John

-on 10 December, they reported that they saw the Englishmen“standing under
+December, they reported that they saw the Englishmen“standing under arms.

 By the Dutch account the schout Charles Morgen and John Bowne came toward